 You can also try maca.
 This is a “hormonal adaptogen,” which means it will adjust to your body’s needs and help to naturally produce your hormones.
 Studies have indicated that women who take a maca supplement will experience an increase in PdG over time.

 It is important to maintain a healthy body weight as abnormally low or abnormally high fat levels can affect the production of PdG and your overall hormone balance.

 Moderate exercise is good for overall health and not damaging to PdG levels.
 It’s important to note that overexercising can however hurt PdG production.
 When we reference over exercising, we mean intense, strenuous exercise such as marathon training or crossfit.

-While PdG is just a small piece in the pregnancy puzzle, understanding your PdG levels and confirming successful ovulation can help you get pregnant faster!
+While PdG is just a small piece in the pregnancy puzzle, understanding your Proov PdG test results to confirm successful ovulation can help you get pregnant faster!